Simple Time Capsule Project Planning

 Your Time Capsule Container

 How then do you choose a time capsule container that is perfect for your time capsule project?
 If the length of interment is short and the placement is protective, you may be able to choose an archival plastic container or something quite inexpensive.
 Perhaps even the Smithsonian toy sold on Amazon would do, or one of those time capsules with a foam gasket would be all right.
 A glass canning jar might do just fine (keep it out of the light).
-Use silica gel, and if the capsule is air tight, use oxygen absorbers (we sell Ageless).
+Use silica gel, and if the capsule is air tight, use oxygen absorbers.
+We sell silica gel, desiccant, and absorbers.

 We offer 4 sizes of affordable time capsule cylinders, our Future Line.
 All are 304 stainless steel.
 They feature threaded caps and use a silicone sealant to finish and seal it.
 Their lids can be engraved.
 They're inexpensive because we had them made for us all at once, so they are in stock and ready to go.

 If you need a larger size and a box shape for your time capsule project, we offer 2 time capsule boxes.
 One is the Bolted 3000 (the heaviest duty and best designed) and it can be buried without an outer enclosure.
-The other is the simple Capped Cornerstone 4200 (most popular).
+The other is the simple Time Capsule Stainless Steel Archives Box 4200 (most popular).
 All our box time capsules are made in the USA and made one at a time.
 We offer engraving as an option on all standard sized lids.

 You may want to engrave your time capsule.
 We place your message onto the time capsule lid in a black engraved marking that can have simply words or a logo along with it.

 The Dedication Plaque The last step in any time capsule project is to do things that help folks remember your time capsule.
 Nothing works better for remembering a time capsule placement than a plaque to mark the ceremony or mark the spot.